matrixinfer-ai/kthena/manifests/registry-webhook/README.md

 ### cert-manager Resources

 - **Issuer**: A self-signed certificate issuer in the `matrixinfer-system` namespace
-- **Certificate**: Generates a TLS certificate for the webhook server and stores it in the `model-webhook-certs` secret
+- **Certificate**: Generates a TLS certificate for the webhook server and stores it in the `registry-webhook-certs` secret

 ### Webhook Resources